citp/privacy-policy-historical/e/el/ela/elanceonline.com.md

 ### Tracker Software

-We may use the information collected and transferred to us by Tracker to determine whether Elance will guarantee your work.
+We may use the information collected and transferred to us by Tracker to determine whether Elance will guarantee payment for your work.
 Elance may disclose your Tracker information to your Clients.
-You will have the ability to choose which Screenshots are disclosed to the Client.
+You will have the ability to choose which Screenshots are disclosed to the Client (and that will affect whether Elance will guarantee payment for that work).
 Notwithstanding the foregoing, Clients will have the ability to view any Screenshots transferred to the Workroom until you choose not to share such Screenshots.
 Elance may use other information transferred by Tracker, such as your Account and computer information, to provide you services or improve our Site Services.

 ### Social Media Widgets